A Variable-Slope Smooth-$k$ Filter for Modeling Halo Abundances with Damped and Oscillatory Power Spectra: Comparison with -body simulations and existing SMK calibrations

 In both \cite{Schaeffer2021} and \cite{Verwohlt2024} it has been shown that a single SMK filter cannot simultaneously reproduce both the small-scale suppression characteristic of WDM models and the oscillatory features induced by dark acoustic oscillations.
-Figure~\ref{fig:results1} illustrates this limitation and demonstrates that the VSMK filter is able to describe both scenarios using a single set of parameters, namely $\beta_1 = 4.8$, $\beta_2 = 3.6$, $\mu = 2.1$, $\delta = 12$, and $c = 3.6$.
-The values of $\beta_1$ and $\beta_2$ are chosen to match the optimal SMK slopes reported in \cite{Leo2018,Schaeffer2021} and \cite{Verwohlt2024}, respectively.
+Figure~\ref{fig:results1} illustrates this limitation and demonstrates that the VSMK filter is able to describe both scenarios using a single set of parameters, namely $\beta_1 = 4.8$, $\beta_2 = 2.8$, $\mu = 2.1$, $\delta = 12$, and $c = 3.8$.
 The parameters $\mu$ and $\delta$ are kept fixed across all models and redshifts considered in this work, and are not re-optimized for individual simulations.
 This choice is motivated by the fact that variations in $\beta_1$ and $\beta_2$ account for the dominant changes in the halo mass function over the range of models considered here.